destrkast/sntelegrambot/README.md

 ## Step 3
 - Modify it to you needs.
 Telegram API is huge, Chat-GPT will help you ;)

-## Next steps for V3.0.0 to be implemented
+## Next steps for V3.0.0 to be implemente_
+- SN should notify a user via sntelegrambot about updates on the incidents where he is a caller.
 - To send messages to the chat just create REST message in ServiceNow and use this url template: https://api.telegram.org/bot{token}/sendMessage (you can use this for incident state updates and so on).
   Example payload:
   {